 The deodorant, Degree Inclusive, has been launched by Degree, also known as Sure.
 Developed by a team of occupational therapists, engineers, consultants and people with disabilities, the product features a number ofaccessible design and packaging elements.
 Itshooked design allows for one-handed usage, while magnetic closures make it easier for users with limited grip or vision to remove or replace the cap.
 A braille label featuring usage instructions supports those with visual impairments, while a large roll-on applicator allows users to reach more surface area.

-‘More than 60 million people in the US live with a disability, yet products and experiences are still not designed with this community in mind,’ comments Kathryn Swallow, global brand vice president at Degree.‘With Degree Inclusive we hope to inspire bold action across the industry to ensure that people with disabilities have an equal playing field.’
+‘More than 60m people in the US live with a disability, yet products and experiences are still not designed with this community in mind,’ says Kathryn Swallow, global brand vice-president at Degree.‘With Degree Inclusive we hope to inspire bold action across the industry to ensure that people with disabilities have an equal playing field.’

-Building on the innovations we explored within theAdaptive Beauty sector, brands are now catering to the needs of disabled people within the larger personal care industry.
+Building on the innovations we explored in theAdaptive Beauty sector, brands are now catering for the needs of disabled people within the larger personal care industry.